The Church of England Safeguarding Past Cases Review 2019 (PCR2)

 However, recognising that this may not feel safe for those with a lived experience of abuse from within the church, a dedicated telephone helpline - 0800 80 20 20 - operated independently from the church, by the NSPCC, has been set up.

 Anyone can use the helpline to provide information or to raise concerns regarding abuse within the Church of England context; whether they are reporting issues relating to children, adults or seeking to whistle blow about poor safeguarding practice.

 Those who are survivors of abuse were not invited to contribute to the 2007 -2009 Review and the Church of England recognises that listening to survivor voices is one of the most important elements of the current review.

 The Diocese, as required, set up a PCR2 Project Reference Group to ensure robust risk management of the Review, and to ensure support for anyone impacted by this work, specifically to ensure that those who have survived abuse are appropriately supported and cared for.
 To that end, the Project Reference Group has appointed an advocate to lead on survivor support and engagement.

 At least half of the Reference Group comprises of people who are independent of the Church - experienced safeguarding professionals - and there is representation from both the Police and a Local Authority.
 The Reference Group has an independent chair.

-The Project Reference Group, held its first meeting in March, a second in July and a third in September.
+The Project Reference Group, held its first meeting in March 2020, a second in July and a third in September.
 It has considered the terms of reference, a survivor strategy (which we must have in place) and update reports from the Independent Reviewers.
 Three meetings are presently scheduled for 2021.

-The original intention was to complete the Review by the end of 2020, but delays suggest it will be late spring 2021.
-It remains difficult to estimate timings as the Reviewers have only just returned to the work.
+The original intention was to complete the Review by the end of 2020, but delays suggest completion will be late spring 2021, at the earliest.

 Further updates will be available and there are links to the various documents mentioned.